-Power surge Lightning damage: If lightning chooses electrical wiring as its primary or secondary path, the explosive surge can damage all the appliances it is connected to.
-Shock wave damage: Lightning produces shock waves that can be destructive.
-These shock waves can fracture concrete and brick and stone chimneys severely.
+Power surges and Lightning damage: If lightning chooses the electrical wiring as its primary path or its secondary path, the immense and explosive surge of energy can damage all the appliances that it is connected to.
+Shock wave damage: Lightning produces massive shock waves that can be extremely destructive.
+These powerful shock waves can even fracture concrete as well as brick and stone chimneys severely.

-Anything electronic in your home is susceptible to damage from a lightning strike.
-The surge of power through the wiring can destroy computers, televisions, and other electronics.
-It can also damage electrical appliances such as refrigerators.
-A strike doesn’t have to contact your home directly to cause damage.
+Anything of electronic nature in your building or home is susceptible to these types of damage from a lightning strike.
+The surge of power through the wiring can destroy a variery ofappliances like: computers, televisions, and other electronics.
+It can also do a lot of damage to electrical appliances such as refrigerators.
+A strike doesn’t even have to contact your home directly to cause a lot of damage.

 Lightning has the ability to strike a house or near a house and impart an electrical charge to the metal pipes used for plumbing.
 Lightning is a very dangerous force that, yes, can even reach you indoors if you’re in contact with the telephone or plumbing.